danieladams456/ato-agents/labs.md

 Convert 100 USD to EUR
 ```

 6. The agent will run for a while and not return as the LLM loads and the processing happens.
 When it is finished with this run, you'll see output like the screenshot below.
-Notice that since we used the SmolAgents CodeAgent type, you can see the code it created and executed in the black box. **NOTE: This initial run will take several minutes!**
+Notice that since we used the SmolAgents CodeAgent type, you can see the code it created and executed in the black box. **NOTE: This initial run will take several minutes!** While you are waiting on it to complete, this is a good time to go back and look at the code in *curr_conv_agent.py* to understand more about it.

 ![Running agent](./images/aa69.png?raw=true "Running agent")